Sending Letters About Their Patients' Overdoses Changes Doctors' Prescribing Habits

 Lev, the director of operations of the Scripps Mercy Emergency Department in San Diego, coauthored a study published Thursday in Science that tests this idea.

-The study evaluated the effect of sending letters to to San Diego area clinicians informing them of the deaths of patients to whom they had prescribed opioids.
+The study evaluated the effect of sending letters to San Diego area clinicians informing them of the deaths of patients to whom they had prescribed opioids.
 Half of a group of 861 doctors received such a letter from San Diego's medical examiner, detailing the name, birth date and death date of the patient.
 The other half got no letter.

 Among the letter recipients, opioid prescribing decreased between 6.2 to 13.2 percent compared to those who didn't get a letter.